GoogleChrome/web.dev/src/site/content/en/blog/hands-on-portals/index.md

 With Portals, users get to experience an animation, while the `<portal>` pre-renders content and creates a seamless navigation experience.

 Before Portals, we could have rendered another page using an `<iframe>`.
 We could also have added animations to move the frame around the page.
-But an `<iframe>` won’t let you navigate into its content.
+But an `<iframe>` won't let you navigate into its content.
 Portals close this gap, enabling interesting use cases.

 ## Try out Portals in Chrome Canary